World War 3 is at Hand

 The Orthodox Church regards Constantine as Saint Constantine the Great.
 His Edict of Milan in 313 declared that Christians and all other religions would be tolerated throughout the empire, bringing an end to religious persecution.
 Constantine built the Church of the Holy Sepulcher at the purported site of Jesus' tomb, which became the holiest site in Christendom.
-During his reign, he built many basilicas, repaired churches throughout the empire, relieved clergy of some taxes, supported the Christian church financially and saw that Sunday was designated as a day of rest
+During his reign, he built many basilicas, repaired churches throughout the empire, relieved clergy of some taxes, and supported the Christian church financially.

 Christianity the Official Religion

 In 380AD, Theodosius I made Christianity the official religion of the Roman Empire.
 By then the councils of bishops had produced

 1. the Apostles Creed to unite the faith of Christians,

 2. the Septuagint, the Greek version of the 39 canon books of the OT,

 Note All the OT books were written in Hebrew with the exception of the books of Daniel and Ezra, which were partially written in Aramaic.
 The seven Apocrypha books were written in Greek, so they were not canonised.